 But it’s time to tell this story.
 I do not owe anyone an explanation regarding why I’m transgender, but I want people to understand that the stereotypical “I always knew I was born in the wrong body” narrative our society holds about trans people does not apply to all (and perhaps not even most) trans people.
-You can live the first 30 (in my case), 40, 50 years of your life convinced you’re cisgender and come to this realization much later than the young trans children and teens our media obsesses over.
+You can live the first thirty (in my case), forty, fifty years of your life convinced you’re cisgender and come to this realization much later than the young trans children and teens our media obsesses over.

 What it really comes down to: my epiphany was not a eureka moment so much as the moment I gave myself permission to see myself as trans, and even more significantly, to consider that living as a woman would make me happier.
 When I granted myself this simple kindness, an entirely new life unfolded in front of me.
 My epiphany was that, if I chose, I could reach out and embrace that life.
 It wasn’t about how I wanted to dress or behave but rather how I wanted to live and be perceived: I was a woman, and I wanted others to see me as a woman and relate to me in that way.

 To give you a concrete example: most of my life, I was always embraced as an honourary girl by my predominantly female friend groups.
 Sitting at the lunch table in the staffroom with female colleagues, my nose in a book to hold myself ever-so-slightly aloof, yet privy and welcome to participate in matters often deemed “girl talk,” I realized that I didn’t want to be treated like one of the girls; I wanted to be one of the girls.